Skip to Main Content UACCM logo

 JoJo's Bizarre Adventure's first opening theme, "The Fate of That Blood" (also known as "Sono Chi No Sadame"), was performed by the singer Hiroaki "TOMMY" Tominaga.
 Its visuals depict the events of Part 1: Phantom Blood, the rise of the Joestar family and their vampiric foe, Dio Brando, which play a crucial role leading up to Part 3: Stardust Crusaders.

-ENGLISH LYRICS PROVIDED BY JOJOWIKI.COM
+ENGLISH LYRICS AVAILABLE ON JOJOWIKI.COM

 JoJo's Bizarre Adventure's third opening theme, "STAND PROUD", was performed by the singer and vocal trainer Jin Hashimoto.
 Its visuals depict the various stands used by our heroes, which are psychic manifestations of their fighting spirit.
 These stands allow for a wide range of enemy encounters, from the airplane assassin "Tower of Gray" to the fog-manipulating avenger "Justice".

-ENGLISH LYRICS PROVIDED BY JOJOWIKI.COM
+ENGLISH LYRICS AVAILABLE ON JOJOWIKI.COM

 JoJo's Bizarre Adventure and Chibi Vampire both feature vampires in leading roles.
 However, the concept of a vampire in Japanese media is a lot broader than you might expect.
 In this video, YouTube anime and pop-culture reviewer Mother's Basement explores a few kinds of vampire anime content that exist, from the "fighty" to the "freaky", and everything in between.